 Indonesia : Komodo + Raja Ampat - July 2016

-"So, you went diving again? ", I've been asked since my return...
+"So, you went diving again?", I've been asked since my return...
 Yes!
-I even realized a dream, to combine in one trip two famous spots: Komodo and Raja Ampat.
+I even realized a dream, combining in one trip two famous spots: Komodo and Raja Ampat.

 Magic Blue

 Of all the spectacles that nature has to offer, underwater life is the one that fascinates me the most.
-Diving, discovering what lies beneath the surface always gives me the exhilarating feeling of exploring another world...
-Immersing myself in the blue is magical!
+Diving, discovering what is hidden under the surface always gives me the exhilarating feeling of exploring another world...
+Immersing oneself in the blue is magical!
 The proof...

-Above, one of the sequences that I brought from the aptly named Blue Magic site, to Raja Ampat (some of you have already seen it, since I first posted it, as a in mouth, on the Facebook page).
+Above, one of the sequences I brought back from the aptly named Blue Magic site, in Raja Ampat (some of you have already seen it, since I first posted it as an appetizer, on the Facebook page).

-Below, another magical moment during a dive in Komodo: the moving face to face of a freediver and a manta ray at the Karang Makassar site.
+Below, another magical moment during a dive in Komodo: the moving face to face encounter between a snorkeler and a manta ray, at Karang Makassar.

-It is for these moments, so exhilarating, that I multiply the diving-trips, preferably where there are clear waters, warm and rather full of fish ...
+It is for these moments, so exciting, that I multiply the diving trips, preferably where there are clear, warm and rather fishy waters...

-In this month of July 2016, I flew to Indonesia (again).
-This immense archipelago, between the Indian Ocean and the Pacific, is a fantastic destination for underwater photography!
-And I decided to strike hard, combining in one trip the two most beautiful diving spots I know in this part of the world: Komodo and then Raja Ampat.
+So in this month of July 2016, I flew to Indonesia (again).
+This huge archipelago, between Indian and Pacific Oceans, is a fantastic destination for underwater photography!
+And I decided to hit hard, combining in one trip the two most beautiful diving spots I know in this part of the world: Komodo and then Raja Ampat.

 Komodo AND Raja Ampat